housamz/iptv/README.md

 # IPTV Channel Browser

-A modern React + TailwindCSS web app for browsing, searching, filtering, and watching IPTV channels using the [iptv-org](https://github.com/iptv-org/database) public API.
+A modern React + TypeScript + TailwindCSS web app for browsing, searching, filtering, and watching IPTV channels using the [iptv-org](https://github.com/iptv-org/database) public API.

 ## Features
+- Written in TypeScript for type safety
 - Search, filter, and lazy-load thousands of IPTV channels
 - Browse by country, category, or all channels
 - Watch channels directly in the browser (HLS streams)